Skip to main content

 Let’s add report and dashboard access to the Program Management Standard User profile so all our users can see the PMM reports and dashboards.

-1. In Setup, enter profiles in the Quick Find box.
+1. From Setup, in the Quick Find box, enter Profiles and select it.

-5. Find and select View Dashboards in Public Folders and View Reports in Public Folders in the Administrative Permissions section.
-(This is a long list of settings, so we suggest using your browser’s control+f or command+f search feature to find these settings.)
+4. Find and select View Dashboards in Public Folders and View Reports in Public Folders in the Administrative Permissions section.
+This is a long list of settings, so we suggest using your browser’s control+f or command+f search feature to find these settings.

 Now that you know how to set up users, we can move on to how to facilitate their use of PMM.
 In the next step, we cover how to make it easier to add contacts to programs.